SalomePlatform/adao/doc/en/ref_checking_keywords.rst

     to perform the required check, noted :math:`\mathbf{x}` and similar to the background :math:`\mathbf{x}^b`.
 It is defined as a "*Vector*" type object.

+  BackgroundError
+    *Required command*.
+This indicates the background error covariance matrix, previously noted as :math:`\mathbf{B}`.
+Its value is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object.

   Debug
     *Optional command*.
 This define the level of trace and intermediary debug information.
 The choices are limited between 0 (for False) and 1 (for True).

+  Observation
+    *Required command*.
+This indicates the observation vector used for data assimilation or optimization, previously noted as :math:`\mathbf{y}^o`.
+It is defined as a "*Vector*" or a *VectorSerie* type object.

+  ObservationError
+    *Required command*.
+This indicates the observation error covariance matrix, previously noted as :math:`\mathbf{R}`.
+It is defined as a "*Matrix*" type object, a "*ScalarSparseMatrix*" type object, or a "*DiagonalSparseMatrix*" type object.

   ObservationOperator
     *Required command*.
 This indicates the observation operator, previously